nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 ```bash
 update-alternatives --install /usr/bin/python python /usr/bin/python3.9 1
 ```
 * The alias can be removed if required using the following command.
-The alias can be changed to anoter
+The alias can be changed to another python after this if required.
 ```bash
 update-alternatives --remove-all python
 ```